temitopeAdeyemo/Event-Ticket-Booking-System/README.md

 ## Rate Limiting

 The application includes a **rate limiter** to control traffic and protect against denial-of-service (DoS) attacks.
-It also restricts access to critical endpoints (`/book`, `/cancel`) to prevent race conditions.
+It also controls access to critical endpoints (`/book`, `/cancel`) to prevent race conditions.
 The rate limiter ensures fair usage by controlling traffic based on endpoint sensitivity.

 ## Concurrency Handling